Relationship dynamics can feel exhausting, especially if you are stuck in a repeating pattern of destructive behaviour.

-Couples often argue about issues such as jealousy, money, sex, children, etc, the root of these arguments often stems from one partner not feeling connected, not trusting or not feeling safe and secure with the other partner.
-Because the person you are attached to is unavailable or not responding to your needs to feel close or supported it can cause you emotional distress, pain and sadness.
-You may also become anxious,angry, fearful, numb, withdrawn, etc.
+Couples often argue about issues such as jealousy, money, sex, children, loading the dishwater, etc. The root of these arguments often stems from one partner not feeling connected, not trusting and feeling unsafe with the other partner.
+Because the person you are attached to is unavailable or not responding to your needs to feel close or supported it can cause you emotional distress.
+As a result you may feel anxious,angry, fearful, numb, withdrawn, hopeless, lost, etc.

 Due to our relationship histories and the negative patterns we get into with our partners, many of us have difficulties with trust and in expressing emotions to those who mean the most to us.
 As a result of this we develop habit-forming ways of reacting to our partners.

 The main aim of couples counselling is to work on exploring those patterns and work on changing the negative interactions between you in a neutral, safe, non-judgemental and confidential environment.

 Before long, couples usually begin to recognise and eventually express their underlying needs for love, support, protection and comfort that are often hidden or disguised by angry exchanges of words, resentment, sulking, stonewalling, etc. Partners can then begin to listen with their heart.
 This doesn’t mean listening for the meaning of a partner’s words in the literal sense; it means, listening for the feelings that lie beneath the words.
 In return, the other partner is better able to respond from their heart in kind.

 I view the building of safety and trust in your relationship as crucial in order to be able to re-connect with one another.